kennethSty/MIRIAD/README.md

 - RAG Experiments on Hallucination Detection benchmark

 End to end pipeline:
-1. Embed MIRIAD dataset, and setup vector database for effecient storage and retrieval
+1. Embed MIRIAD dataset, and setup vector database for efficient storage and retrieval
     - Can do "qa", "passage_text", "question" only or "answer" only embeddings
     - Supports any huggingface embedding models, including sentenct-transformers, BAAI/bge etc.